TaylorMater/sql-challenge/README.md

 ## Repo Overview

-`/analysis/` contains the following:

--   `analyis.ipynb`
+`/ERD/` contains the entity relationship diagram developed in QuickDBD that set up the schema for this module's database.

-    -   A brief exploration of the some of problems encountered when developing the schema and queries.
+`/analysis/` contains `analyis.ipynb`, a brief exploration of the some of problems encountered when developing the schema and queries.

 `/data/` contains the `.csv` files, which were imported manually to PGAdmin, which then handled the execution of the `.sql` queries.

-`/ERD/` contains the entity relationship diagram developed in QuickDBD that set up the schema for this module's database.

 `/notes/` contains `notes.txt` which just houses the code used to generate the ERD in QDBD.

 `sql_queries` contains the following: